 The Jaybird X3 are super portable wireless earbuds connected by a wire.
-Wait…does that make any sense?
-Well yes, because of the wire functions as a connection between the earbuds, with the rest of the connection utilizing BT technology.
-In this article, I am going to review these earbuds, the worthy alternative to the delayed and more expensive Apple ear pods.
+Wait…does that make any sense? maybe, because of the wire actually functions as a connection between the earbuds, with the rest of the connection utilizing BlueTooth technology.
+If you are shopping for good quality earphones from a reputable brand for cheap, the Jaybird X3 is what we’ll be looking at today.

 If you have read most Jaybird X3 reviews from other sources, you notice that they credit these earbuds as a remarkable improvement to the X2s.
 This is true and totally makes sense.
 See, unlike smartphones where new features have to be added every year, those who are familiar with the X2s and the original Jaybird X will find it hard to differentiate the three.

 Jaybird X3 review Are they the best Bluetooth earbuds of 2017?